DamBasement/wifi-warroom/wpa2_enterprise_eviltwin.md

 - Replicated the network and tricked clients
 - Logged EAP credentials via hostapd-mana

-This flow is 100% CLI-compatible and tailored for OSWP-style environments without GUI.
+This flow is 100% CLI-compatible and tailored for OSWP-style environments.